boazbk/crypto/lec_10_public_key_intro.md

 :::

 > # {.remark title="Elliptic curve cryptography" #curverem}
 As mentioned, the Diffie-Hellman systems can be run with many variants of Abelian groups.
 Of course, for some of those groups the discrete logarithm problem might be easy, and so they would be inappropriate to use for this system.
 One variant that has been proposed is [elliptic curve cryptography](https://en.wikipedia.org/wiki/Elliptic_curve_cryptography).
-This is a group consisting of points of the form $(x,y,z)\in \Z_p^3$ that satisfy a certain equation, and multiplication can be defined according in a certain way.
+This is a group consisting of points of the form $(x,y,z)\in \Z_p^3$ that satisfy a certain equation, where multiplication can be defined in a certain way.
 The main advantage of elliptic curve cryptography is that the best known algorithms run in time $2^{\approx n}$ as opposed to $2^{\approx n^{1/3}}$, which allows for much shorter keys.
 Unfortunately, elliptic curve cryptography is just as susceptible to quantum algorithms as the discrete logarithm problem over $\Z_p$.

 > # {.remark title="Encryption vs Key Exchange and El Gamal" #DHKErem}